isomerpages/pa-corp/Resource/news/_posts/2021-09-14-post-Response to Parliamentary Questions On Audit Observations at People's Association.md

 description: ""
 image: ""
 ---

-### Response to Parliamentary Questions On Audit Observations at Peoples Association
+### Response to Parliamentary Questions On Audit Observations at People’s Association Identified in the Auditor-General’s Office FY2020/2021 Report

 **People’s Association is committed to resolving and improving its governance and oversight processes.**